George Peabody Gooch: Historian

 After the First World War, Gooch became an influential historian of Europe of the period and was critical of British policy.
 He was active in the Union of Democratic Control.

 For about ten years from the mid-1920s onwards, he was involved, with Harold Temperley, in the publication of the official British diplomatic history.
 The selection of Gooch for the project selection was made over the reservations of James Wycliffe Headlam-Morley and of Temperley himself, who believed that Gooch was too committed to a pro-German position and too critical of Sir Edward Grey.

 Gooch has been noted as a significant revisionist historian of the Europe of the early 20th century, in particular in relation to the causes of the First World War.
 He has been described as one of the "early revisionists", alongside Harry Elmer Barnes and Sidney Bradshaw Fay.

 Awards and honours

-Gooch received many honours. became a Companion of Honour in 1939, and a member of the Order of Merit in 1963.
+Gooch received many honours. became a member of the Order of the Companions of Honour in 1939, and a member of the Order of Merit in 1963.
 He was appointed to the Pour le Mérite in 1954.
 He was elected Fellow of the British Academy in 1926 and honorary fellow of Trinity College, Cambridge in 1935.